scrolliris/geneve/doc/terms.md

 ## Copyright

 * Your articles and materials uploaded belong to you.
-* Your articles are published under appropriate open license which is chose by you.
+* Your articles are published under appropriate open license which is chosen by you.
 * Anonymously tracked readability logs also belong to you.
-But it will be accesible as open data under the license which is chose by you.
+But it will be accesible as open data under the license which is chosen by you.
 * The design resources on Scrolliris is owned by ourself (Lupine Softare LLC).
 But our projects are released as free software. about the licenses of those softwares, see each *LICENSE* file in each project.

 https://gitlab.com/lupine-software